Details about Events and Classes can be found here.

 This free series is sponsored by the Milwaukee Civil War Roundtable and Iron Brigade Association.

-Spark! is a monthly free program for individuals in early to mid stages of memory loss and their care givers.
-The program engages participants in lively conversations, storytelling, interactive exhibit experiences, object handling, and other multi-sensory activities.
+Spark! is a monthly program for individuals in early to mid-stages of memory loss and their caregivers that engages participants in lively conversations, storytelling, interactive exhibit experiences, object handling, and other multi-sensory activities.
 To register please contact Jenn Edginton or Carolyn Wheeler at 262-653-4141 or at email@example.com.

 March 17 – Soldiers of WWI and the Civil War